rtoole13/rtoole13.github.io/_posts/2018-10-14-github-page-launched.md

 ---
-layout: post
 title: "Began formatting site"
+author: Ryan
-date: 2018-10-14
+date: 2018-12-05
 ---

 At long last putting together this site.
-Powered by [Jekyll](http://jekyllrb.com), and consisting mostly of content from [John McGlone](http://jmcglone.com/guides/github-pages/).
+Powered by [Jekyll](http://jekyllrb.com), and consisting mostly of content from their tutorial and [John McGlone's](http://jmcglone.com/guides/github-pages/).